klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (a) Execution of a judgment or final order pending appeal. – On motion of the prevailing party with notice to the adverse party filed in the trial court while it has jurisdiction over the case and is in possession of either the original record or the record on appeal, as the case may be, at the time of the filing of such motion, said court may, in its discretion, order execution of a judgment or final order even before the expiration of the period to appeal.

-After the trial court has lost jurisdiction the motion for execution pending appeal may be filed in the appellate court.
+    - After the trial court has lost jurisdiction the motion for execution pending appeal may be filed in the appellate court.

-Discretionary execution may only issue upon good reasons to be stated in a special order after due hearing.
+    - Discretionary execution may only issue upon good reasons to be stated in a special order after due hearing.

 - (b) Execution of several, separate or partial judgments. – A several, separate or partial judgment may be executed under the same terms and conditions as execution of a judgment or final order pending appeal.

 **§3.
 Stay of discretionary execution.**

-Discretionary execution issued under the preceding §may be stayed upon approval by the proper court of a sufficient supersedeas bond filed by the party against whom it is directed, conditioned upon the performance of the judgment or order allowed to be executed in case it shall be finally sustained in whole or in part.
+Discretionary execution issued under the preceding section may be stayed upon approval by the proper court of a sufficient supersedeas bond filed by the party against whom it is directed, conditioned upon the performance of the judgment or order allowed to be executed in case it shall be finally sustained in whole or in part.
 The bond thus given may be proceeded against on motion with notice to the surety.

 **§4.
 Judgments not stayed by appeal.**